Samuel Clemens Sports Medicine 1 Syllabus

 These opportunities are challenging!
 Each student may complete a total of TWO extra credit assignments.
 Students have the option of completing a poster presentation, or a Case Study presentation.
 Topics must be approved!

 No cell phones.
 I WILL take your phone…it can be retrieved from phone jail at the front office.
 No exceptions.
 Students will not take cell phones to the bathroom.
-This also means I will not allow you to charge your phone during class…it is a distraction.

 Be respectful of others.
 Common courtesy is the guiding rule for communication.
 Do not talk over your classmates when we are engaged in a classroom conversation.
-Wait on your turn to speak.
+Wait for your turn to speak.
 Do not belittle your classmates, their questions, or opinions on topics.
 Not only is that rude, but that type of behavior is not conducive to productive debate.
 Also, keep conversations task oriented.
 We should be discussing issues related to our current coursework…not issues concerning what you overheard on the way to class, over the weekend, etc.

 Keep your hands to yourself.

-Equipment should not be moved unless I under my direction.
+Equipment should not be moved unless under my direction.
 Our class is not as traditional as many of the classes you will experience on campus, but we will be consistent with our class expectations.

 NO FOUL LANGUAGE.

-Dress code will be enforced.
+The dress code will be enforced.
 Athletic Training Students and their actions are a reflection on SCUC ISD Athletics.
 We will be in compliance with the dress code at all times.